Smart ways to get the most from this wonder product.

 You’ve probably heard the buzz around it, but what is Manuka honey used for?

-Unlike other nectars, those produced by the Manuka bush’s flowers – native to New Zealand – mean bees can create a honey containing high levels of methylglyoxal (MGO), which has antibacterial properties.2
+Unlike other nectars, those produced by the Manuka bush’s flowers – native to New Zealand – mean bees can create honey containing high levels of methylglyoxal (MGO), which has antibacterial properties.2

 We’ll talk you through fourteen different uses of Manuka honey below.